Weak weak approximation for certain quadric surface bundles: Computing the Brauer Group

 \section{Computing the Brauer Group}

 Throughout this and all subsequent sections we fix a number field $k$, let $X/k$ be the variety in the statement of Theorem \ref{thm:WAthm} and $\widetilde{X}$ a fixed desingularisation.
-If we hope to exhibit failures of weak approximation, we need to find non-trivial elements in the Brauer group of $\widetilde{X}$.

-Let $X_{\eta}$ be the generic fibre of the map $X \rightarrow \PP^2$.
-Specifically $X_{\eta}$ is a quadric surface over the function field $K=k(\PP^2)$.
-We have the injection so we start by studying the Brauer group of the generic fibre $X_{\eta}$. \begin{proposition}[{\cite[Prop.
-6.2.3]{Brauerbook}}] Let $K$ be a field with $\text{char}(K) \neq 2$ and $Q/K$ a smooth projective quadric of dimension 1 or 2.
-Then the map $\Br(K) \rightarrow \Br(Q)$ is surjective.
-Moreover, \begin{enumerate} \item Suppose Q is a conic.
-If $Q(K) \neq \emptyset$ then the map is an isomorphism.
-If $Q(K) = \emptyset$, then the kernel of the map is isomorphic to $\ZZ/2\ZZ$. \item Suppose $Q$ is a quadric surface.
-If the discriminant of $Q$ is a square in $K$ and $Q(K) \neq \emptyset$ then the map is an isomorphism.
-Otherwise, the kernel is isomorphic to $\ZZ/2\ZZ$. \end{enumerate} \end{proposition}
+Our aim in this section is to establish the following description of the Brauer group of $\widetilde{X}$. \begin{theorem} We have and the quotient is generated by the image of the class $(-xz,-yz)_{k(\PP^2)}$ under the map $\Br (k(\PP^2)) \rightarrow \Br (\widetilde{X})$. \end{theorem}